Non-Homotopic Drawings of Multigraphs: Non-Homotopic Drawings

-Now if an edge $e$ goes from $f_1$ to $f_2$ across $C_{\infty}$, then we will encode this portion of the journey (call it $e'$) as follows.
-We form a closed curve consisting of $e'$, $P_{f_1, f_2}$ as well as parts of $f_1, f_2$ that join these up, we orient this curve so that $e$ goes from $f_1$ to $f_2$ and write down the resulting winding number about $p_{f_1, f_2}$.
+Now if an edge $e$ goes from $f_1$ to $f_2$ across $C_{\infty}$, then we encode this portion of the journey (call it $e'$) as follows.
+Form a closed curve consisting of $e'$, $P_{f_1, f_2}$ as well as parts of $f_1, f_2$ that join these up, orient this curve so that $e$ goes from $f_1$ to $f_2$, and define \defn{$I(e')$} to be the resulting winding number about $p_{f_1, f_2}$ (see \cref{fig:signature}).

 By \cref{lem:winding}, for a point $p$ in the plane, two closed curves in $\RR^2 - p$ are homotopic if and only if they have the same winding number around $p$.
-Since the closed curve created here never enters an inner face of $F$, the winding number we write down determines $e'$ up to homotopy.
-Similarly, if an edge $e$ goes from $x$ to an outer edge $f$ across $C_{\infty}$ (call this portion $e'$) we will form a closed curve consisting of $e'$, $P_{x, f}$ as well as the part of $f$ that joins these up and write down the winding number of this closed curve about $p_{x, f}$.
-Again we do similarly if an edge $e$ goes from an outer edge $f$ to $y$.
+Since the closed curve created here never enters an inner face of $F$, the winding number $I(e')$ determines $e'$ up to homotopy.
+Similarly, if an edge $e$ goes from $x$ to an outer edge $f$ across $C_{\infty}$ (call this portion $e'$) we form a closed curve consisting of $e'$, $P_{x, f}$ as well as the part of $f$ that joins these up and define \defn{$I(e')$} to be the winding number of this closed curve about $p_{x, f}$.
+Define $I(e')$ similarly if an edge $e$ goes from an outer edge $f$ to $y$.